ssmirr/developer-challenge/README.md

 ### Smart contract

 The smart contract is written in Solidity and is deployed on the Kaleido blockchain.
 The smart contract is available [in the `contracts` folder](./backend/contracts/nostr.sol).

+---

+## Possible improvements

+- I would use a more robust authentication system (e.g. JWT) instead of using the user's public key as the identifier
+- I would an off-chain way to store the posts (might be interesting to explore IPFS) instead of storing the posts on the blockchain, and support publishing media files
+- A short-lived cache (possibly redis) for the posts on the backend to avoid querying the blockchain for every request
+- I would add a way to delete, like, comment, share a post
+- I would add a way to search for users and posts